-A. The FRC shall comprise elected faculty members with tenure (as defined on p.
+- A. The FRC shall comprise elected faculty members with tenure (as defined on p.
 1) who have served previously on a Department/School Faculty Status Committee or College Faculty Status Committee.
 Each college, including Milner Library, shall have a minimum of one member on the FRC.
 Any college with more than one hundred faculty members shall have one additional member for every additional one hundred faculty members (or major fraction thereof).
 Members from each College shall be elected at large for three-year staggered terms by the tenured and tenure-track faculty members from that College.
-Each College Dean, including Milner Library, shall inform the Provost of individuals elected to the FRC.

-B. The FRC shall elect a Chairperson, a Vice-Chairperson, and a Secretary from among its membership.

-C. The FRC as a whole shall consider appeals of promotion and tenure decisions only.
+Each College Dean, including that of Milner Library, shall inform the Provost of individuals elected to the FRC. - B. The FRC shall elect a Chairperson, a Vice-Chairperson, and a Secretary from among its membership. - C. The FRC as a whole shall consider appeals of promotion and tenure decisions only.
 An FRC member from an appellant's department/school will not take part in the appellant's appeal.
 Any member serving on a particular case shall continue on that case until the case is resolved, even if resolution occurs after the member's term would otherwise have ended.
-An appeal of a performance evaluation decision must be made to the CFSC (see XIII.F).

-D. Section XIII of this document details appeals policies and procedures.
-Prior to hearing promotion or tenure appeals, the FRC operates under the following guidelines:

-1. A faculty member may request a University-wide review of his/her credentials only if he/she has followed the procedures for resolving differences between individuals and the appropriate DFSC/SFSCs or CFSCs;
+An appeal of a performance evaluation decision must be made to the CFSC (see XIII.I). - D. Article XIII of this document details appeals policies and procedures.
+Prior to hearing promotion or tenure appeals, the FRC operates under the following guidelines: - 1.
+A faculty member may request a University-wide review of his/her credentials only if he/she has followed the procedures for resolving differences between individuals and the appropriate DFSC/SFSCs or CFSCs;

-2. If the procedures mentioned in III.D.1 have failed to resolve a tenure or promotion disagreement, a request for University-wide review shall be submitted to the FRC no later than March 15.
+- 2. If the procedures mentioned in III.D.1 have failed to resolve a tenure or promotion disagreement, a request for University-wide review shall be submitted to the FRC no later than March 15.
+See Section XIII.H. - E. The FRC will be the University committee to hear an appeal for dismissal of a tenured faculty member. - F. The FRC shall submit to the URC a final report summarizing the number of appeals by Department/School and College, the type of appeals, and the dispositions of these appeals.